 Difference between Routers, Switches and Hubs2007.09.28 15:17 by Comtrad

-Keywords: router, switch, hub, bridge, LAN, WAN, NAT
+Tags: router, switch, hub, bridge, LAN, WAN, NAT

 What's the Difference Between Routers, Switches and Hubs?Many people use the terms routers, switches and hubs interchangeably.
 However, the functions of the three devices are all quite different from one another, even if at times they are all integrated into a single device.